NREL/fpeam/README.md

 ## Config file templates

-To create a config file and edit parameter definitions, copy and paste the template into a text file and save as [modulename].ini, then uncomment the parameters to be defined and edit the values as necessary.
+To create a config file and edit parameter definitions, copy and paste the template into a text file and save with the .ini file extension (config file names can be arbitrary, but it may be helpful to include the corresponding module name in the config file name), then uncomment the parameters to be defined and edit the values as necessary.
+Unused parameter values can also be deleted from the config file.
+A list of suggested parameters to define is included with each config file template; these parameters are either necessary for FPEAM to function on specific machines or are commonly used in defining biomass production scenarios.
+The suggested parameters are listed assuming that users are either using the default FPEAM input datasets as-is or are using custom data with the same identifier variables (for instance, `feedstock_measure` and `forestry_feedstock_names`) as in the default datasets.

 ### MOVES config